Is Starbucks Growing Too Quickly?

 Is Starbucks Making The Same Mistake Today?

-Howard Schultz recently stepped aside as CEO (for the second time), and handed over management to Kevin Johnson.
+Howard Schultz recently stepped aside as CEO (for the second time) and handed over management to Kevin Johnson.
 By all accounts, Johnson was a successful long-time executive at Microsoft, and then CEO at Juniper Networks.
 However, it should be clear from his background that he comes from outside the coffee culture.
 With a brand that is so focused on coffee at its core, it's concerning to see the company making so many non-coffee based moves, and reminds us of the breakfast sandwich issue from the 2007 era.

 Starbucks now is prioritizing lunch, making a sizable rollout on this front earlier this year.
-Lunch certainly could work for the firm, however it risks diluting the brand's core essence.
+Lunch certainly could work for the firm, however, it risks diluting the brand's core essence.
 Starbucks hasn't needed lunch for thirty years, adding it now seems like the same sort of grasping for growth at any cost that led the company astray a decade ago.

 Speaking of such, CEO Johnson has suggested that Starbucks will add a jaw-dropping 11,000 new stores over the next four years, taking the company's overall count to around 37,000.
 Obviously, there's nothing wrong with growth, however the last time Starbucks tried to expand so rapidly, it ended up closing 20% of the new stores and taking a massive write-off, as discussed above.